timzifer/quarc/README.md

 ## Configuration

-Configuration is provided as YAML (see [`config.example.yaml`](config.example.yaml)).
-Key sections:
+Configuration is expressed in [CUE](https://cuelang.org).
+Each configuration package exports a top-level `config` value matching `config.Config`.
+The optional `package` field determines the namespace applied to identifiers.
+Any `id` or cell reference without a dot is automatically qualified with this package path, so short names stay unambiguous.
+References that already contain a dot are treated as fully qualified names and are left untouched.

+Key sections mirror the previous layout:

 * `cycle` – Global cycle time.
-* `modules` – Optional list of additional YAML snippets to load (relative to the parent file).
-The loader also accepts directories, processing all `*.yaml`/`*.yml` files in lexical order, which makes `config.d`-style setups trivial.
-Files ending in `.values.yaml`/`.values.yml` are treated as value bundles and skipped automatically when a whole directory is imported.
 * `programs` – Reusable control modules with typed input/output bindings that execute between the read and logic phases.
 * `cells` – Definitions of all local memory cells.
 * `reads` – Block reads referencing a `driver` via the endpoint.
-Modbus readers still support the legacy top-level fields, while additional driver-specific options can be supplied via `driver_settings`.
 The bundled `can` driver ingests UDP/TCP byte streams from CAN↔Ethernet controllers and decodes frames according to an external DBC file.
 * `logic` – Logic blocks with an expression AST, optional `valid`/`quality` expressions and a target cell.
 Dependencies are automatically discovered from all expressions.
 * `writes` – Write targets referencing a driver identifier.
 Modbus targets support the existing fields and optional overrides inside `driver_settings`.
 * `logging` / `policies` – Runtime logging setup and optional global policies (retry behaviour, watchdog, readback, etc.). `logging.format` controls the stdout renderer (`json` by default, `text` for human friendly console output).